 How will tree-cutting help this forest grow?
 “It seems counter-intuitive to use tree harvests to create old-growth forest conditions, but that's what we're doing,” says Duren.
 “We're basically re-creating natural disturbances like wildfires, windstorms, and gaps caused by falling trees.
 We're doing what Mother Nature would have done over 200 years, but we're doing it faster.”
 The crew has removed maple and birch trees, opening up the forest canopy to make room for oak and hickory seedlings, which need sunlight to grow.

-This Cerulean Warbler conservation work is part of a collaborative effort among AMJV and ABC, Maryland's Department of Natural Resources, Maryland Natural Resources Conservation Service, Indiana University of Pennsylvania, and the Allegany Soil Conservation District — working with the landowner and a local paper company's logging crew.
+This Cerulean Warbler conservation work is part of the Cerulean Warbler Appalachian Forestland Enhancement Project.
+In 2015, the AMJV initiated this 5-year project, funded through the Natural Resources Conservation Service (NRCS) Regional Conservation Partnership Program (RCPP).
+This project dedicated $8 million of federal funds to Cerulean Warbler conservation efforts on private lands.
+Over 20 AMJV partners, primarily state agencies and nonprofit groups like the National Wild Turkey Federation and ABC, are assisting with this project, contributing an additional $8 million in direct and in-kind support.
+In Maryland, this work is a collaborative effort among the AMJV and ABC, Maryland's Department of Natural Resources, Maryland Natural Resources Conservation Service, Indiana University of Pennsylvania, and the Allegany Soil Conservation District, working with the landowner and a local paper company's logging crew.

 The aftermath of the morning's work might not look pretty, but soon — perhaps within a few growing seasons — this tract will host a healthier population of caterpillars, and hopefully nesting and foraging sites for birds currently wintering 2,000 miles south of here.